Karl Theophil Döbbelin: Life

-Born in Königsberg in der Neumark, Döbbelin studied aw at the Martin Luther University of Halle-Wittenberg, where he had to flee early without a degree because of involvement in a tumult, and joined the society of Friederike Caroline Neuber in 1750.
-After years with wandering troupes of actors, he founded his own troupe, but he had to give it up after a short time.
+Born in Königsberg in der Neumark, Döbbelin studied law at the Martin Luther University of Halle-Wittenberg, where he had to flee early without a degree because of involvement in a tumult, and joined the society of Friederike Caroline Neuber in 1750.
+After years with wandering troupes of actors, he founded his own troupe, and had to give it up after a short time.
 Also a second society, which he formed in 1757 and with which he played in the Rhine area, disbanded after one year.

 After that, Döbbelin was a member of the Ackermannsche Gesellschaft until 1766 and then went to Berlin to the director Franz Schuch der Ältere, whom he helped to abolish the Stegreiftheater comedy.
 Döbbelin separated from him in 1767 and founded a third company, with which he travelled through several Prussian provinces and brought Lessing's Minna von Barnhelm to success in Berlin in 1768.
 At the Opernhaus am Hagenmarkt in Braunschweig Lessing's Emilia Galotti was premiered under his direction in 1772.

 After the death of Heinrich Gottfried Koch, he was granted the privilege for Berlin.
 In 1775, he opened his own Döbbelinsches Theater in the Behrenstraße, which became a permanent stage from that time on.
 In the autumn of 1777, Johann André followed a call from Döbbelin to become music director of the Döbbelinisches Orchester.
 He developed an extensive activity as a composer of Singspiele and conducted his own and foreign works.
 His successor in 1784 became Johann Christian Frischmuth until his death in 1790 - from 1788 with Karl Bernhard Wessely.